jadypamella/natively-case/README.md

 ## How It Works

 1. User describes a website they want to build
-2. Claude AI generates the HTML/CSS/JavaScript
+2. A Modal sandbox spins up and serves html
-3. A development server spins up in a Modal sandbox
+3. Claude AI generates the HTML/CSS/JavaScript
 4. The website is displayed live in an iframe
 5. User can iterate with additional prompts